MirageNet/Mirage/doc/Articles/Components/NetworkLogSettings.md

 ![Window](LogLevelWindow.png)

-To change settings at runtime please see <xref:Mirage.LogFactory>.
+To change settings at runtime please see <xref:Mirage.Logging.LogFactory>.

 ## Issues